matrix-org/matrix-spec-proposals/proposals/3664-notifications-for-relations.md

 Without a `key` the push rule can be evaluated without fetching the related to event.
 If only `key` is present, `pattern` should be assumed to be `*`, which allows you to match for a field being present regardless of its value.
-If only `value` is present, servers should return an error when setting the rule.
+If only `pattern` is present, servers should return an error when setting the rule.
 Clients should ignore the `pattern` field if there is no `key` field.

 ### A push rule for replies